ks-ahmed/multi-container-app/README.md

 ## Conclusion

-This project demonstrates a scalable, containerized web application integrating Flask and Redis, showcasing best practices in microservices architecture, state management, and container orchestration.
+This project features a scalable web app using Flask and Redis, packaged with containers.
+It highlights practical techniques for microservices design, managing application state, and orchestrating containers efficiently.

 Feel free to explore the application, contribute enhancements, or reach out with any questions or collaboration opportunities.